Neuralink and You: A Human-AI Symbiosis

 Is Neuralink Ethical?

 Then the technology will inch its way into our lives.
 Our friend's cousin will get one.
 Then our accountant.
 Then our sister.
-There will be a day when you can take a $20,000 loan to get a Neuralink interface, with the guarantee that you can command a $200,000 salary with our mental enhancement.
+There will be a day when we can take a $20,000 loan to get a Neuralink, with the guarantee that we can command a $200,000 salary with our mental enhancement.
 Once Neuralink becomes mainstream, the financial and social pressure to join the herd will be immense.